nkovacne/ovirt-desktop-client/README.md

 ### Description

 This project is a simple oVirt-related desktop client.
-The application will communicate with oVirt via its API and provide a list of VMs about which the user has usage privileges, allowing two essential operations:
+The application will communicate with oVirt via its Python API and provide a list of VMs about which the user has usage privileges, allowing two essential operations:

  1. _Manage power_: Users will be able to shutdown and start their machines.
  2. _Connect to the machine_: The application makes use of _virt-viewer_ to connect to the VM.
 Both VNC and SPICE protocols are supported.